carlosjeurissen/webext-tech-demo-extensions/demos/messaging-broadcast-from-sub-frame-cs-in-extension-popup/README.md

 top frame is extension page opened as action popup sub frame is third party website with extension content script

-Broadcasting a message from the extension content script fails.
+Broadcasting a message from the extension content script fails in Safari and Orion.
 While it is successful in Chrome and Firefox.

 ### Demo
 Open the action popup and grant host permissions if needed.